Reconstruction of univariate functions from directional persistence diagrams: Approximating a function from selected landscape levels

 Table~\ref{accuracy} shows average accuracy (percentage of correctly classified samples) using a 5-fold cross-validation.
-The table compares the classification accuracy of a neural network fed with the original unprocessed signal with the same architecture using a set of ten levels of landscape decomposition, and the accuracy when using only the four most important landscapes.
+The table compares the classification accuracy of a neural network fed with the original unprocessed signal with the same architecture using a set of ten levels of landscape decomposition, and the accuracy when using only the three most important landscape levels.
 The results show that the decomposition of the signals using persistence landscapes usually produces a small loss in classification accuracy.
-This is expected as the decomposition process loses information in terms of complete signal reconstruction.
-Despite this fact, the results were close to each other (average accuracy of 94.72\% with the original data functions versus 93.12\% for the set of the first 10 landscapes and 92.88\% using only the most meaningful 4 landscapes).
+This was expected, as the decomposition process loses information in terms of complete signal reconstruction.
+Despite this fact, the results were close to each other ---average accuracy of 98.41\% with the original data functions versus 94.55\% for the set of the first 10 landscape levels and~94.00\% using only the most meaningful 3 landscape levels.

+The simplified versions of data signals were subsequently fed into the same neural network in order to find out if the data features emphasized by our reconstruction method were sufficient for the network’s classifications task.
+The results can also be seen in Table~\ref{accuracy} and demonstrate that, indeed, the accuracy obtained with the simplified functions was comparable to that of the original data.

 The outcome of persistent homology adds considerable value towards a more comprehensive attribution along the classification problem.
 A ranking of landscape importance for the network can be seen in Fig.\;\ref{landscape_rank}.
-Observe that the first three landscapes gather most of the attribution power.
-Interestingly, the terminal landscape tends to be more relevant than most of the middle ones.
-This could be due to the fact that the 10th landscape is zero for many functions in our study, and it may convey discriminant information in the case of signals where it is nonzero.
+Observe that the first three landscape levels gather most of the attribution power.